lula/ngx-summernote/README.md

 ## Editor

-Add JQuery and Summernote scripts and styles in angular.json file:
+Add JQuery and Summernote scripts and styles to the angular.json file:

 ```json
 "styles": [